 For the first three months of your indoor kitten’s life its development parallels that of children between birth and 10 years of age.
 Your kitten opens its eyes, starts to see, starts to move about, gets some adult teeth and chews on everything, and starts to wean and eat solid food.
 This is a good time to introduce them to a litter box.

-By 3 months of age your kitten has entered adolescence and will begin to behave like the typical teenager, testing boundaries, trying out all kinds of seemingly insane moves, and getting into trouble.
-If you’ve ever had a kitten and a set of window blinds, you probably don’t have those blinds anymore and you probably know just how much trouble a kitten can start.
+By three months of age your kitten has entered adolescence and will begin to behave like the typical teenager, testing boundaries, trying out all kinds of seemingly insane moves, and getting into trouble.
+If you’ve ever had a kitten and a set of window blinds, you probably don’t have those blinds anymore, and you probably know just how much trouble a kitten can start.

 Kittens 3 to 6 months of age get into everything, so take a good look around the house and kitten-proof your home as best you can.
 Providing an assortment of cat toys can help a bit, but expect the unexpected.
 Kittens need basic vaccinations during this time, so a trip to the vet is in order, and by 6 months of age or a bit later, cats of both genders are ready to be neutered.